 There were not all books and films that deal with Picasso - research does not take long to find a look at Picasso and his relationship with any topic of this world.

-You can enter everything in the search engine from "Picasso+Akt" (or abyss, alchemy, age wisdom, Avignon ...) to "Picasso+Number" (or drawing, cemetry, jims, sucker bread ...), you will always find a publication on the subject.
+You can enter anything into the search engine, from “Picasso+nude” (or abyss, alchemy, wisdom of age, Avignon…) to “Picasso+number” (or drawing, cymbal, shaggy hair, sugar loaf…), you will always find a publication on the topic.

-If you have read all of this, you can find out about the artist "On-Line Picasso Project" This was launched in 1997 as the College of Humanities and Social Sciences from Sam Houston State University in Huntsville, TX, US supported academic publication, General Editor is Prof. Dr. Enrique paint ( picasso.shsu.edu ).
+Once you have read all of this, you can learn more about the artist on the “Online Picasso Project .”
+This was launched in 1997 as an academic publication supported by the College of Humanities and Social Sciences at Sam Houston State University in Huntsville, TX, USA.
+The General Editor is Prof. Dr. Enrique Mallen ( picasso.shsu.edu ).

 There you will find 25,156 cataloged works of art, 12,734 painting reviews, 6,394 Comments on Picassos Art, a list of 1,158 Picasso collections, 12,241 biographical entries, 1,055 biographical comments, 4,669 Selected references and 13,979 Archived articles from or about Picasso ...